Ayush-Warikoo/Master-Menu/README.md

 - Allows users to access the name, price, rating, ingredients and visuals of all dishes from searcheable restaurants
 - Allows users to filter dishes based on allergies/dietary restrictions, ingredient preferences, rating minimums, diet or budget limitations
   - The diet options consist of pollopescatarian, pescatarian, vegetarian, vegan and none options
-  - Allergies/dietary restrictions and ingredient preferences fields support autocomplete functionality (cached for optimization)
+  - Allergies/dietary restrictions and ingredient preferences fields support autocomplete functionality (using debouncing and caching for optimizations)
 - Allows users to review their shopping cart products and remove items
 - Allows users to input their reservation time and the location of the restaurant
-  - The location field supports autocomplete functionality
+  - The location field supports autocomplete functionality (using debouncing for optimizations)
   - Location is also protected by validation logic
 - Implemented payment authorization and processing
 - Allows authorized users to retrieve order history
 - Uses a secure and certified transfer protocol (HTTPS)
+- GitHub Actions deploys the application to AWS S3, invalidates the CloudFront cache and also deploys to Firebase on code commits
+- Stying adjusts to any laptop or desktop screen size
+- General UI/UX design and functionality using Material-UI
+- Uses infinite scrolling to paginate the order history (incorpating throttling for optimization)

 ## Built With